Wmart24/SQL_Capstone_Project1/README.md

 ORDER BY
     salary
 ```
-Here's the breakdown of the most demanded skills for the available entry/junior level data science jobs and internships in 2023:
+Here's the breakdown of the most demanded skills for the available entry/junior level Data Science jobs and internships in 2023:
 - Python and SQL are the core technical foundations for entry-level data scientists, widely used for data cleaning, querying, analysis, and machine learning.
 These languages dominate job postings and form the base of most data workflows.
 - Analytical and modeling skills such as machine learning, statistics, and data analysis are highly emphasized, along with tools like scikit-learn, TensorFlow, and R—especially in roles focused on predictive modeling, academic analysis, or AI.
 - Collaboration and communication tools like Git, Jupyter, Tableau, and PowerPoint also appear, showing that employers value not only technical fluency but also the ability to present findings and work within reproducible, team-driven environments.
 ![2_top_10_skills_DS](https://github.com/user-attachments/assets/27cff3d1-3f57-4a2d-8cb6-361842cc35c5)
 * Bar graph visualization the count of skills for entry-level and internship data science roles in 2023; ChatGPT generated this graph from my SQL query results*

-### 3. In Demand Skills for Entry/Junior level roles and internships
+### 3. In Demand Skills for Entry/Junior Level Roles and Internships
 This query helped indentify the skills most frequently requested in job postings, directing focus to areas with high demand

 ```sql